zzssyy/ISPL/README.md

 usage:

-rf: the input path

-wf: the output path

-k: k value of k-mer
+rf: the input path; wf: the output path; k: k value of k-mer

 """